 The average time to correct the reported violations and the number of violations not yet corrected, by category under par. (b)

-The number of regulated entities requiring longer than 90 days to take corrective action and a description of the stipulated penalties associated with the compliance schedules for those corrective actions.
+The number of regulated entities requiring longer than 60 days or, if the entity is a small business stationary source, longer than 180 days or longer than 360 days if the correction involves a pollution prevention modification, to take corrective action and a description of the stipulated penalties associated with the compliance schedules for those corrective actions.

 Any recommendations for changes in the program based on discussions with interested persons, including legislators and members of the public.